WTO and OECD updates show that the real issue is how policy uncertainty accumulates inside inventories, investment decisions, and pricing power.

 Korean exporters need a map that links final demand, intermediate-goods routes, and currency shocks rather than reacting only to tariff headlines.

-For this issue, start with effective tariff rates, then check whether export orders is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with effective tariff rates, then check whether export orders is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch